Danderson123/Amira/README.md

 ### With Singularity (preferred method)

 Amira and its dependencies can be run through Singularity.
-First build the container with:
+A prebuilt singularity container can be found with each Release.
+Run this to build the container:

 ```bash
 sudo singularity build amira.img Singularity.def